MSUAASF Hiring Procedures for New or Existing Positions

 - Review NOV terminology for full understanding of terms of responsibilities, qualifications and experience; be clear as to what is required, what is preferred;

-- Draft NOV terminology into Screening Criteria form
+- Draft NOV terminology into Screening Criteria form (The screening tool must mirror the NOV required and preferred qualifications)

 - ESTABLISH COMMITTEE GROUND RULES